 Deborah Hyde wants to know why people believe in weird stuff.
 She attributes her fascination with the supernatural to having spent her childhood with mad aunties.
 She approaches the subject using the perspectives of psychology and history.
 Here is more about her on Wikipedia.

 During the day, she’s a film/TV industry coordinator/production manager who has worked in makeup effects and scenery.
 She also gets on the wrong side of the camera from time to time.

 Deborah is a Skeptic.
 Skeptics like an evidence-based approach to life, especially if someone is telling them what to do.
 The American spelling – ’Skeptic’ – is deliberate.
 The noun denotes a growing movement of people; more coagulated than coordinated, most of them like science and a rational approach to life.

-Deborah is the editor of The Skeptic Magazine, the UK’s only regular magazine to take a critical-thinking and evidence-based approach to pseudo-science and the paranormal.
-The magazine was previously edited by Professor Chris French of Goldsmiths, who stepped down after ten years to take a well-earned break in 2011.
+For ten years, Deborah was the editor of The Skeptic Magazine, the UK’s only regular magazine to take a critical-thinking and evidence-based approach to pseudo-science and the paranormal.
+The magazine was previously edited by Professor Chris French of Goldsmiths, who stepped down to take a well-earned break in 2011.

 PS Deborah has one sane auntie too.